jm1021/churchofjesuschrist/_posts/2022-12-18-christmas.md

 - Christmas Dinner
 - Christmas Story
 - ...

+> [Less Conspicuous Gifts](https://www.churchofjesuschrist.org/study/broadcasts/christmas-devotional/2021/12-01/11craig?lang=eng)  I am grateful for the matchless gift of His Son—a Son who came to earth as a baby, swaddled by a young mother and laid in a manger.
+A baby who would learn line upon line and grow grace for grace until He laid down His life as an offering for my sins.
+For your sins.
+For the sins of all who have ever lived and will ever live on the earth.

 ### Transition Old Testament to New Testament
 > Imagine a time before knowing about a Savior.
 Imagine challenges in life and not being able to lean on the Atonement.
 In that journey ***people like us would likely be following a Faith and a Hope***.